aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

 bin/Release/net5.0/osx-x64/publish/ConsoleApp.pdb
 ```

-Execute the program
+We can execute the program directly:

 ```bash
 bin/Release/net5.0/osx-x64/publish/ConsoleApp
 ```

-You should see the app running
+You should see the app running.

 > Note we could have used `IncludeAllContentForSelfExtract` instead of `IncludeNativeLibrariesForSelfExtract` to make a the resulting executable extract files to disk as was done in .NET 3.1.
-However in .NET 5 we have the IncludeNativeLibrariesForSelfExtract option which will only extract some native libraries to the disk and load the rest of the program directly into memory.
+However in .NET 5 we have the `IncludeNativeLibrariesForSelfExtract` option which will only extract some native libraries to the disk and load the rest of the program directly into memory.
+Consult the documentation as there are some issues with some of the single file executable options when your program uses reflection.

 ## One More Thing